phiten/mgos32-to-tasmota32/README.md

 ## Prerequisites

-1. Your Shelly device should have an actual firmware installed.
-If OTA fails to Tasmota.
-Update!
+1. Update your Shelly device to the actual firmware.
 2. You must have the mgos32-to-tasmota32 firmware http link for your device copied from the table below.

 ## Process